Apixaban

 • Quinolone antibiotics (e.g., levofloxacin) may increase bleeding risk

-Avoid combining with potent CYP3A4 inducers (e.g., carbamazepine), which may reduce efficacy.
-Consult a healthcare provider before using herbal supplements or other medications.
+Avoid combining with strong CYP3A4 inducers (e.g., carbamazepine), which may reduce drug efficacy.
+Consult a healthcare professional before using herbal supplements.

 Dosage and Administration